binokula/binokula.github.io/mkdocs/docs/admin-guide.md

   ![alt text](images/admin-guide/test_user.PNG "User management functions")
 </details>

-A message will prompt you to copy a link into a private or incognito browser to ensure you don't lose your current Binokula psession.
+A message will prompt you to copy a link into a private or incognito browser to ensure you don't lose your current Binokula session.

+####Report Sharing Permissions
+Admins have the ability to grant users the ability to share their reports via a link.
+This shared link is secured and only people who have the generated link can view the report.
+The shared report will be have the same view as the user who shared the link.
+When the report sharing is disabled for a user, all existing shared links for each report will become invalid.

 ###Managing Reports
 Report Management is done through the [report management link](https://binokula.app/Admin/Reports) in the admin portal.
 This interface will allow you to: